daylilystudio/react-todolist/README.md

 # React TodoList Task for Hexschool certificate

-- do : use React and 5xcamp todo API
+- Use React and 5xcamp todo API
+- Use React Router
-- do : use React Router and deploy to GitHub Pages
+- deploy to GitHub Pages
+- Use tailwindcss and fontawesome

 ## DEMO
 [Link](https://daylilystudio.github.io/react-todolist/)